WooCommerce Shipping Pro Chapter-1: Setting Up

 |Round Off||Rounds the weight or Price to the nearest fraction or whole number which depends on the value entered under this field.

-For Example: Let’s take an example with weight.
+For Example: Let’s take an example of weight.

 Calculation Mode & Multiple Rules Matching Criteria Setting